sam-the-tutor/celo-Tutorial/README.md

 ## Author
-I am Samuel Atwebembeire, a back-end and smart-contract developer.I also do technical writing.
-I am very passionate about Web3 and AI.
+Sam-the-tutor is a back-end and smart-contract developer,technical writer.
+He is very passionate about Web3 and AI.
 Let's connect on [twitter](https://twitter.com/samthetutor2)